python-attrs/attrs/docs/names.rst

 All of this took way too long, of course.
 One reason is the COVID-19 pandemic, but also our fear to fumble this historic chance to fix our APIs.

+Finally, in December 2021, we've added the ``attrs`` package namespace.

 We hope you like the result::

+   from attrs import define

    @define
    class Point: